nutechsoftware/AlarmDecoder-IoT/README.md

 - Use the SmartThings/Samsung developer workspace to create custom profiles and onboarding as described in this howto guide [How to build Direct Connected devices with the SmartThings Platform](https://community.smartthings.com/t/how-to-build-direct-connected-devices/204055).
 Generate a serial number and keys and register them in the management portal and configure the device with the validated keys.

 ###  3.2. <a name='webui-build-(webui)---alarmdecoder_webui_esp32.bin'></a>webUI build (webui) - alarmdecoder_webui_esp32.bin
-- Enabled components: Pushover, Twilio, Sendgrid, ser2sock, webUI, MQTT.
+- Enabled components: Pushover, Twilio, Sendgrid, ser2sock, webUI, MQTT, ftpd.

 This build uses the latest ESP-IDF v4.3 that supports WebSockets.
 The SmartThings driver is disabled and the webui component is enabled.

-Copy the contents of flash-drive folder into the root directory of a uSD flash drive formatted with a fat32 filesystem on a single MSDOS partition.
+Copy the contents of contrib/webUI/flash-drive folder into the root directory of a uSD flash drive formatted with a fat32 filesystem on a single FAT32 partition.
+Optionally place the sample configuration file [contrib/configs/ad2iot.ini](contrib/configs/ad2iot.ini) on the root directory for remote config management.
 Place this uSD flash drive into the ESP32-POE-ISO board and reboot.

 ##  4. <a name='configuring-the-ad2iot-device'></a>Configuring the AD2IoT device
-Configuration is currently only available over the USB serial port using a command line interface.
+Configuration is available directly over the USB serial port using a command line interface or over the network by uploading the config file using an ftp client from a trusted ip address.

-&#x2757; Do not connect the [AD2IoT network appliance](https://www.alarmdecoder.com/catalog/product_info.php/products_id/50) to alarm panel power when connected to a computer.
-If connection from both PC and alarm at the same time is needed be sure to connect to the alarm panel power first then connect to the PC last.
-The power from the panel when first connected to the AD2IoT will provide an unstable 5v output for a few microseconds.
-This unstable voltage can be sent back through the USB to the host computer causing the host to detect the voltage fault and halt.

-- Connect the ESP32 development board USB to a host computer use a USB A to USB Micro B cable and run a terminal program such as [Putty](https://www.putty.org/) or [Tiny Serial](http://brokestream.com/tinyserial.html) to connect to the USB com port using 115200 baud.
+- Connect the AD2IoT ESP32 USB to a host computer use a USB A to USB Micro B cable and run a terminal program such as [Putty](https://www.putty.org/) or [Tiny Serial](http://brokestream.com/tinyserial.html) to connect to the USB com port using 115200 baud.
 Most Linux distributions already have the CH340 USB serial port driver installed.
   - If needed the drivers for different operating systems can be downloaded [here](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE-ISO/open-source-hardware).
+- Using a uSD card place the sample config file [contrib/configs/ad2iot.ini](contrib/configs/ad2iot.ini) on a FAT32 partition the uSD card and reboot the device.
+Then connect to the AD2IoT using FileZilla or other ftp client to manage the config file.
+The AD2IoT will reboot after the file is changed to load the settings.
+  - Be sure to set "Limit number of simultaneous connections" "Maximum number of connections" to 1.
+The ftp server on the AD2IoT only supports 1 connection at a time.
+  - Be sure to set the ftpd acl to only allow trusted systems to manage the files on the uSD card.

 ##  5. <a name='ad2iot-cli---command-line-interface'></a>AD2Iot CLI - command line interface
 - Configure the initial AD2IoT device settings